 TB and TB/HIV co-infections

 Consistent data from the National Tuberculosis Programme (NTP) and a survey carried out in 10 states in 2011; suggest that the prevalence of HIV infection in patients with TB is approximately 15%.
 A cohort analysis of TB/HIV who were treated for TB within the existing NTP network indicates that the death rate was 11% in 2012.
 Tuberculosis (TB) is a major public health problem in South Sudan.
 TB prevalence was 257 per 100,000 population in 2012 (WHO), while 16,000 were newly affected, indicating an incidence of 146 new TB cases per 100,000 population.
 3,200 TB related deaths were registered; a mortality rate of 30 deaths from TB per 100,000 population.
 According to the National TB Program (NTP), notification increased from 2,955 in 2008 to 8,403 in 2012.
 Routine data (2012) indicate the following demographics among newly infected TB patients: 67% are males, which indicates a sex ratio of 2 males per female; about one third are men and women aged 25-34, while 77% are aged less than 45 years for either men or women.
 Four of the ten states comprised two thirds of smear-positive pulmonary TB patients notified in South Sudan in 2012.
 These were: Central Equatoria State, Upper Nile State (14%), Northern Bahr El Ghazal State (14%) and Warrap State (10%).
-There are about 45 TB treatment sites in the country, compared to less than 20 functional ART sites, some.
+There are about 45 TB treatment sites in the country, compared to less than 20 functional ART sites.
 A major health systems component of the South Sudan TB, HIV and HSS concept notes is the renovation of TB sites in order to meet increased demand for ART especially in areas of high HIV prevalence.
 The burden of multidrug-resistant TB (MDR-TB) among notified pulmonary TB was 250 MDR-TB cases in 2012.
 WHO estimates that the prevalence of MDR-TB among new TB cases and retreatment TB cases is 1.8% and 19% respectively.

 TB identification in PLHIV is insufficient because of low HTC capacity and coverage especially of key populations (only 5.7% coverage despite comprising 70% of new infections) and low coverage of TB screening in health facilities providing HIV and AIDS services.
 In 2012, 4,476 TB screening procedures were carried out among PLHIV.
 The maximum proportion of PLHIV screened for TB was 7%, but most likely lower since this percentage constitutes multiple screenings for some patients.
 The three disease programs and the health system have converged to intensify provider-initiated and community level HIV testing and OI screening through this new funding model.